 Day 5 approx. travel time: Punakha - Gangtey: 78 km/3 hours

-Thimphu contrasts sharply with most cities you have visited throughout the world.
+While Thimphu is the largest centre we visit in Bhutan, it contrasts sharply with most cities you have visited throughout the world.
 It is a capital city without traffic lights, where no cars existed until 1962 and where all stores are closed on Tuesday on the upper lane and Wednesday on the lower lane.
 This is to give business people a rest from their capitalist pursuits and allow time with families.
 Although people lived and farmed the valley and hills bordering the Thimphu Chhu for many years, the town did not really develop until it became the capital city in 1961.

 Drive to one of the most remote and sacred valleys in Bhutan via the Chelela Pass.
 At the pass, hike to Kila Goempa Nunnery which clings to a rocky cliff.
 In the valley, visit Wangchuk Lo Dzong shrine and the Lhakhang Nagpo (Black Temple) and Lhakhang Karpo (White Temple), which were built in the 7th century.

 The Haa valley was closed from the outside world until 2002.
 It is also the last valley of Bhutan adjoining with autonomous Tibet.
 From the pass one can get a good view of the Himalayan Ranges and the valley beyond.
-Hike through the deep forest of pine trees and rhododendron to Kila Goempa nunnery (approx 2 hours), clinging on a rocky cliff and is a house for around 60-70 nuns.
-After visiting the nunnery the trail descends through the forest of chirping, firs and spruce and then drive to Haa.
-In Haa visit Wangchuck Dzong which dates back to 1915 and visit Lhakhang Nakpo (Black temple) which is said to have been built by pigeon emanation of King Songtsen Gampo in the 7th century and also visit Lhakhang Karpo.
+Here, we hike through the deep forest of pine trees and rhododendron to Kila Goempa nunnery (approx 2.5 hours), clinging on a rocky cliff and is a house for around 60-70 nuns.
+After visiting the nunnery the trail descends through the forest of firs and spruce and then drive to Haa.
+In Haa town, visit Wangchuck Dzong which dates back to 1915 and visit Lhakhang Nakpo (Black temple) which is said to have been built by pigeon emanation of King Songtsen Gampo in the 7th century and also visit Lhakhang Karpo.